thaysmartinez/odin-recipes/README.md

 ## Description

-This is a tiny project to practice the HTML knowledge acquired in the Foundations Course of The Odin Project.
+This is a tiny project to practice HTML and CSS concepts taught in the Foundations Course of The Odin Project.
 In this project I built a very simple HTML recipes website containing the Home Page and 3 links directing to the specific recipes pages.

 ## Concepts practiced